yrammos/LaTeXTools/README.markdown

 It is strongly recommended that you **use the `.lytex` extension** with the root file of your project, even if it does not contain any LilyPond code in itself: Doing so will instruct LyTeXTools to trigger `lilypond-book` on the entire project (as a `lilypond-book` “make” session of sorts), and therefore to preprocess any other `.lytex` files that you may have included in your project with `\input` statements, rendering a manual run of `lilypond-book` on each individual `.lytex` project file unnecessary.

-Of course you will need to explicitly include this extension in the `% !TEX root` flags at the top of all your `.tex.` and `.lytex` project files:
+You will also need to explicitly include this extension in the `% !TEX root` flags at the top of all your `.tex.` and `.lytex` project files:

     % !TEX root = my_root_file_name.lytex